AdobeDocs/experience-manager-cloud-service.en/help/assets/integrate-remote-approved-assets-with-sites.md

 ## Before you begin {#pre-requisits-sites-integration}

-Support for remote assets using Dynamic Media with OpenAPI requires:
+Support for remote assets using Dynamic Media with OpenAPI capabilities requires:

 * AEM 6.5 SP 18+ or AEM as a Cloud Service